yangguangyishutou/performance/privacy/current disscusion of MIA/related.md

 >
 > This paper addresses the evaluation of MIAs on LLMs with partially inferable training sets, under the **ex-post hypothesis**:
 >
+> TODO
+>
+> No-n-gram no-class 具体怎么做的？
+>
-> TODO We provide algorithms for constructing ex-post datasets of two types: No − Ngram (“No N-gram bias”) and No−Class (“non classifiable”), each designed to mitigate specific types of biases for MIA assessment.
+> We provide algorithms for constructing ex-post datasets of two types:  No − Ngram (“No N-gram bias”) and No−Class (“non classifiable”), each designed to mitigate specific types of biases for MIA assessment.

 ### C. Dataset Document Inference